paugier/mercurial-jupyterbook/book/working-together/collab.md

-If a team is hosting its own repository in this kind of scenario, people will usually use the `ssh` protocol to securely push changes to the central repository, as documented in {ref}`sec:collab:ssh <sec:collab:ssh>`.
-It's also usual to publish a read-only copy of the repository over HTTP, as in {ref}`sec:collab:cgi <sec:collab:cgi>`.
+If a team is hosting its own repository in this kind of scenario, people will usually use the `ssh` protocol to securely push changes to the central repository, as documented in {ref}`sec-collab-ssh`.
+It's also usual to publish a read-only copy of the repository over HTTP, as in {ref}`sec-collab-cgi`.
 Publishing over HTTP satisfies the needs of people who don't have push access, and those who want to use web browsers to browse the repository's history.

 ### A hosted central repository